Research Methods Concepts

 "Observational: Compare smokers to non-smokers (you didn't assign smoking).
 Experimental: Randomly assign people to take a drug or placebo (you controlled the treatment).
 Only experiments prove causation."

-Why it matters: This distinction is crucial for interpreting research.
-Headlines often confuse correlation (observational) with causation (experimental).
+Why it matters: This distinction is crucial for interpreting research and media claims.
+Headlines routinely confuse correlation from observational studies with causation that only experiments can establish, leading to flawed public understanding and bad policy.

 Confounding Variables